nojronatron/nojronatron.github.io/code301-files/read01.md

 JSX syntax can collapse a hierarchy of HTML tags down to a few lines of React statements.
 Any javascript expressions can be put within JSX brackets.

+### Tips and Tactics

+- To ensure an onClick or other event are called only when the event occurs (instead of when rendering), use an Arrow Function as the onClick() parameter.

 ## Footer